 5. Urinary Tract Infections

-Urinary Tract Infections can occur when bacteria from the faecal matter or other areas enter the bladder or the kidneys.
-Irritability, diarrhoea, fever and vomiting are the normal symptoms of a UTI, and a diagnosis can be made using the results of a urine culture.
+Urinary tract infections can occur when bacteria from the faecal matter or other areas enter the bladder or the kidneys.
+Irritability, diarrhoea, fever and vomiting are the normal symptoms of a UTI, and a diagnosis can be made using the results of a urine routine microscopy and urine culture.